Employment Pass vs EntrePass Comparison

 - Both work pass schemes expect that the pass holder will be paid a salary from the company.
-The pass holder will be liable to pay Singapore personal income tax based on the salary on an annual basis.
+The pass holder is liable to pay Singapore personal income tax based on the salary on an annual basis.

 How are EntrePass and Employment Pass different?

-If the applicant holds more than 30% of the shareholding, they will likely need to apply under the EntrePass scheme.
+If the applicant holds more than 30% of the shareholding, it is more likely that they will need to apply under the EntrePass scheme.
 Nevertheless, it is still possible to apply under the Employment Pass scheme.

 Timing of Application